 Parmesan Garlic Mashed Potatoes

 2. Make ahead: Mashed potatoes can be made up to 2 days ahead.
 Make the mash as directed then press a sheet of parchment paper onto the surface of the mash.
 Cover well with plastic wrap and foil and place in the fridge.
 Reheat as directed above.

-Parmesan garlic mashed potatoes
+Garlic Parmesan Mashed potatoes

+Parmesan Garlic Mashed Potatoes